 The title-element on the search engine result pages

-In most cases, Google will show the title-tag as the headline for a result in the search engine result pages (SERPs).
-If no title-tag is set, then Google has to try to create one based on other signals, like link texts (anchor texts) from the linking pages.
+In some cases, Google will show the title-tag as the headline for a result in the search engine result pages (SERPs).
+If no title-tag is set, then Google has to try to create one based on other signals, like headers and link texts (anchor texts) from the linking pages.

 The most common title-element SEO errors